 Bunks – The name that is given to all the campers living in the same cabin.

-Buddy Box – The big, green box by the swimming area that holds individual swim numbers.
-Whenever a camper enters the swim area, she turns it over to the “red” side, and when exiting the swim dock it is flipped back to “green.”
+Buddy Box – The big, green box by every waterfront activity area that holds individual swim numbers.
+Whenever a camper enters the lake, she turns it over to the “red” side, and when exiting the lake it is flipped back to “green.”

-Buddy Call – When one whistle is blown by the head lifeguard during free swim, buddies hold hands and call out buddy numbers to make sure everyone is safe.
+Buddy Call – When one whistle is blown by the head lifeguard during camp swim, buddies hold hands and call out buddy numbers to make sure everyone is safe.

 Bugle – The bugle noise that comes over the speakers in the morning for reveille, to signal start and end times for classes, and to warn for eating times.

 Bunk Mates – The girls in the same bunk.